Love Resurrection: Music videos

 There are two versions of the music video.
 The first version, made for the worldwide single release, shows Moyet at a Middle Eastern encampment in the desert.
 As she wanders through, the camera pans across the barren landscape and zooms in on a skull figure.
 The video was shot in Israel and cost £17,000.

 The second version, made for the American market, showed a softer side to Moyet following the breakup of Yazoo.
 The video shows Moyet, dressed all in white, performing the song in a darkened venue with a backup band in front of a small audience.

-Reception
+Critical reception

-Upon release, Max Bell of Number One noted the song's "MOR direction" and commented: "Alf gives it loads but the Swain and Jollified electronic wash which accompanies is not entirely suitable and leaves you feeling that here is a catchphrase in search of a song.
+Upon its release, Max Bell of Number One noted the song's "MOR direction" and commented, "Alf gives it loads but the Swain and Jollified electronic wash which accompanies is not entirely suitable and leaves you feeling that here is a catchphrase in search of a song.
 Tender but disposable."
 In a Number One review of Moyet's follow-up single "All Cried Out", Paul Bursche praised "Love Resurrection" as being "magnificent, perhaps the best song of 1984".
-Jessi McGuire of Record Mirror noted a "hideous similarity with Justin Haywood in the chorus", but added: "Alison proves here that she's still the queen of the larger lady singers, with a cool bit of summer pop that ought to be a great hit."
+Jessi McGuire of Record Mirror noted a "hideous similarity with Justin Hayward in the chorus", but added, "Alison proves here that she's still the queen of the larger lady singers, with a cool bit of summer pop that ought to be a great hit."
+Hugh Fielder of Sounds remarked, "The song proves she doesn't need Vince but the arrangement proves she doesn't need major label airplay-fixated tunnel vision either.
+Somebody stop her quick before she has a hit."